phiweger/zoo/zoo/data/README.md

 We will pretend we sampled a couple of samples to detect Zika virus.

-- data source: BioProject ID [PRJNA344504](http://www.ebi.ac.uk/ena/data/view/PRJNA344504&portal=sequence_update)
+- data source: BioProject ID [PRJNA344504](http://www.ebi.ac.uk/ena/data/view/PRJNA344504&portal=sequence_update), downloaded manually as `survey.fa`, 2017-03-24
-- `PRJNA344504.fa`: assembled sequences with UUID
-- `PRJNA344504.txt`: corresponding GenBank accession codes
+- `survey.txt`: corresponding GenBank accession codes
+- `survey.json`: corresponding database dump
+- `survey.py`: see how the files were generated